wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 ### Racing Writes

 Serial validation and write phases are assumed in above sections.
-In order to validate, transactions first tries to enter a critical section, which is equivalent to locking the write set.
+In order to validate, transactions first tries to enter a critical section, which is effectively equivalent to locking the write set.
 Transactions exit the critical section only after they have completed writing back dirty values.
 In this section, the restriction that validation and write phases must be serialized is relaxed.
 As we shall see later, more race conditions will arise if transactions are allowed to commit concurrently.
 Solutions for detecting these races are also covered.
 By supporting concurrent